zah08k/back-testing_algo_trading_strategies/README.md

 # back-testing_algo_trading_strategies
-I've created an environment where I can develop and back-test various algorithmic trading strategies with the method of walk-forward optimization
+I've created an environment where I can develop and back-test various algorithmic trading strategies with the method of walk-forward optimization.

 There are libraries in Python that can be used to back-test trading strategies.
-However, I wanted to create my own environment - for practice purposes, but also with the idea, that I can customize the strategies and the back-testing process.
+However, I wanted to create my own code - for practice purposes, but also with the idea, that I can customize the strategies and the back-testing process.

 The core idea is to be able to back-test with the method of walk-forward optimiziation.
 The most popular way of backtesting is dividing the sample data into 80% in-sample and 20% out-of-sample data.
 However, with the walk-forward method, we get more out-of-sample results.
 For example if we have data from 2006 until 2022, we can train, optimize and test our strategy the following way: